antiphp/cognoz.github.io/_posts/2019-12-09-Kolla-Ansible-Train-Ext-Ceph.md

 1. Configure all network interfaces (for data plane and control)
 2. Install python-minimal
 3. Configure passwordless access from deploymen VM
-4. You need either raw block devices or configure VG (pvcreate,vgcreate..) for OSD's
-5. If you want to use raw block devices, you need to create partitions there via gdisk or analog.
-6. Configure group_vars/osds.yml group_vars/all.yml

-So, lets start.
 #### Configuration of interfaces
 cat /etc/netplan/01-netcfg.yaml
 ``network: